GeorgiadisK97/Automated_Greenhouse/README.md

 1x 5V 250mA external power supply.
 1x esp32-c3-devkitC-02.

-## Circuit
 ## Explanation

+The current greenhouse consists of a couple of sensors and actuators.
+Τhe sensors read the data of the greenhouse environment and send it to the microprocessor for processing.
+When processing takes place the actuators are activated or deactivated according to the logic of the program.
+For example, if the temperature of the greenhouse is above the threshold, then the window opens with the help of a servo motor.
+Plus, a DC fan starts to spin until the inside temperature meets the desired limit.

 ## Future development

-The current greenhouse consists of a couple of sensors and acruators.
  It represents the base of a scalable construction.